s60sc/ESP32-CAM_MJPEG2SD/README.md

 SD storage management:
 * Folders or files within folders can be deleted by selecting the required file or folder from the drop down list then pressing the **Delete** button and confirming.
 * Folders or files within folders can be uploaded to a remote server via FTP by selecting the required file or folder from the drop down list then pressing the **FTP Upload** button.
 Can be uploaded in AVI format.
-* Download selected MJPEG file from SD card to browser using **Download** button.
+* Download selected AVI file from SD card to browser using **Download** button.
 Can be downloaded in AVI format.
 * Delete, or upload and delete oldest folder when card free space is running out.
   See `minCardFreeSpace` and `freeSpaceMode` in `myConfig.h`